enyojs/enyo-docs/developer-guide/building-apps/controls/list-items.md

 ### moonstone/ImageItem

 [moonstone/ImageItem]($api/#/kind/moonstone/ImageItem/ImageItem) combines an
-[enyo/Image]($api/#/kind/enyo/Image/Image) with a `moon.LabeledTextItem`.
-By
+[enyo/Image]($api/#/kind/enyo/Image/Image) with a `moonstone/LabeledTextItem`.
-default, the image is positioned on the left side of the text.
+By default, the image is positioned on the left side of the text.

 ```javascript
     var